Economics Beyond Middlebury

 Research and Policy Opportunities

-There is an abundance of demand for economics research assistants and analysts in government agencies, think tanks, nonprofits, and multinational organizations.
+There is significant demand for economics research assistants and analysts in government agencies, think tanks, nonprofits, and international organizations, as well as in academia.

 The Federal Reserve System